AndreMoreiraSanesoluti00/eco5000-app/README.md

 * Discovering, in the field, the physical filter imposed by the soil and the impact of urban noise, which invalidates these simple assumptions.
 * Migrate to a data-driven approach (1D-CNN + MFE, etc.), capable of capturing the “rumble of the earth” even when it is projected into a high-dimensional space and mixed with all the other sounds of the city.

-### Phase 2: The Memory Barrier (Teensy 4.1) and the 1D Solution
+### Phase 2: The Memory Barrier (microcontroller) and the 1D Solution
-At this specific stage of development, the target hardware was the **Teensy 4.1 microcontroller**.
+At this specific stage of development, the target hardware was the **microcontroller**.
 Initial attempts with 2D Neural Networks (Computer Vision) failed due to memory exhaustion ("Failed to allocate bytes") inherent to the MCU's limited RAM.

-* **Architectural Solution:** Forced by the Teensy's constraints, we migrated to a **1D-CNN (One-Dimensional Convolutional Kernel)**.
+* **Architectural Solution:** Forced by the microcontroller constraints, we migrated to a **1D-CNN (One-Dimensional Convolutional Kernel)**.
 * **The "Cutback" (Kernel Size):** To compensate for the network's simplicity and allow it to better understand the earth's rumble, we increased the **Kernel Size**.
 This acted as a temporal "wide-angle lens," raising the detection rate to 87%.
 We also added dropout layers to prevent the model from overfitting.

 ![Pipeline do Sane.AI](./assets/image_10.png)